eddLai/Exoskeleton-Control-Note/musculoskeletal modeling in simulation.md

 ---
 ## Detailed staged of using OpenSim API
-2. BSpline coefficients necessary for the estimation of Lmt and MA
+1. BSpline coefficients necessary for the estimation of Lmt and MA
-3.
+2. Lmt nominal values for all MTUs spanning the anklesubtalar-flexion, ankle flexion-extension andkneeflexion extension DOFs.
-4. subject-specific val ues of optimal fiber length and tendon slack length, each MTU
+3. subject-specific val ues of optimal fiber length and tendon slack length, each MTU
-5. constraint optimization
+4. constraint optimization

 ---
 ### Terms